zein12/hatebu-bot/README.md

 ### Search by keywords

-If you sent text expect for above, you can search by using that word.
+In case you sent the text except for above, you can search hot entries by using that word.